olivia-clarkeedwards/house-of-blues/README.md

 ## Bugs to fix:
 - HTML background line at top of page

+## Current features:
+- When page is clicked, background and main title change to random shades of blue.
+- When page is clicked the number of times determined by featureTime constant, a random feature is selected using a switch statement with a randomised parameter.

+### heyBaby function
+- selects a random saying to display from the sayingsArray

+### etta function
+- plays "I'd Rather Go Blind" by Etta James by inserting an audio HTML tag into the inner HTML of a hidden paragraph function.

 ## Adding features:
 - Feel free to add new features.
 - Features are randomly selected by the blueEasterEggs function after a specified number of clicks.